abassie/Tip-calculator/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- I designed and implemented my own app icon
+- I used a variety of fonts and symbols
+- I created a check for the settings screen-- if the user does not provide input for all three default tip percentages, an error message will appear and ask the user to provide input

 ## Video Walkthrough
 ## Abby Bassie